MannyHuang/fullstack_notes/JavaScript.md

 ## What advantage is there for using the arrow syntax for a method in a constructor?

-## What is the definition of a higher-order function?

 ## Can you give an example of a curry function and why this syntax offers an advantage?

 ## Why you might want to create static class members?